 Rainer Maria Rilke, the brilliant early 20th century poet, was about 30 years younger than his mentor August Rodin, the brilliant late 19th century sculptor when they met and became fast friends.
-The friendship lasted about 5 years but affected Rilke profoundly.
+The friendship lasted many volatile years and affected Rilke profoundly.
 He had wanted to see like a visual artist and believed that’s the ability Rodin gave him.

 You Must Change Your Life: The Story of Rainer Maria Rilke and August Rodin

 2016 / 310 pages – Kindle